LeanderLXZ/dht-go/milestone-1/README.md

 Xiaoyu Shen
 Guangyuan Shen
 ```
+## Why choose this project

+The distributed hash table was chosen because it is the foundation of many applications, such as distributed file systems, peer-to-peer technology file sharing systems, cooperative web caching, multicast, anycast, domain name system, and instant messaging.
+Learn that distributed hash tables help increase understanding of complex applications

 ## Topic: Distributed Hash Table

 A Distributed Hash Table (DHT) is a distributed system that provides a lookup service similar to a hash table [(Wikipedia: Distributed hash table)](https://en.wikipedia.org/wiki/Distributed_hash_table?oldformat=true).
 The network maintains a huge file index hash table, divided and stored on each node of the network according to certain rules, with entries in the form of (key, value).
 Usually, the key is the hash value of the file, and the value is the IP address where the file is stored.
 Given the key, the value/address stored in the node can be efficiently found and returned to the query node.